Modupe Akinola: Academic career

 Akinola's academic interests began as an undergraduate when she conducted research for the book Breaking Through by her mentor, professor David A. Thomas (now president of Morehouse College).
 This experience gave Akinola her first exposure to the power innovative research can have on corporations and organizations.
 While taking a risk to leave a coveted consulting path, Thomas, along with her family, friends, and mentors gave key encouragement and Akinola pursued her Ph.D. guided by the phrase "the courageous are those who are fearful but go anyway."

-Upon earning a Ph.D. in 2009, Akinola joined the faculty of Columbia Business School.
-She has taught the core required leadership course for first-year MBAs and lectures in several executive education programs on topics including: leadership development, stress management, and diversity, equity, and inclusion.
-She is one of the most highly rated business school professors at Columbia Business School and received Columbia Business School's Dean's Award for Teaching Excellence in 2015.
+After earning her Ph.D. in 2009, Akinola joined the faculty of Columbia Business School.
+She has taught the core leadership course for first-year MBA students and has lectured in executive education programs on topics including leadership development, stress management, and diversity, equity, and inclusion.
+She is one of the most highly rated business school professors and a leading authority at Columbia Business School and received Columbia Business School's Dean's Award for Teaching Excellence in 2015.

 In 2018, Akinola became the first Black professor in Columbia Business School's history to earn tenure.
 In 2020, she became Faculty Director of the Sanford C. Bernstein & Co.
 Center for Leadership and Ethics at Columbia Business School.